DathanStoneDev/Dietary-Ingredeint-Database/README.md

 This is a personal project of mine that is really just the begining.
 I've worked in the Dietary Supplements industry for 2 years and one challange that many of these companies face is a database that can hold all their ingredient information.
 Often, all their documents are stored in messy folders all over 15 different drives.
-As a budding software engineer, I thought this would be a great start to something I hope to expand upon.
+As a budding software engineer, I thought this would be a great start to get my hands dirty with the JBDC and databases.

 ## Technologies